sunyumail93/PipeRNAseq/README.md

 Also, for Mac OS, set the pipeline home directory at PipeRNAseq.sh line 59 manually, and comment out line 57:
 `HomeDir="/Users/yusun/Downloads/PipelineHomeDir"`

-To save time, you can directly use STAR and featureCounts program in the ./bin folder (just add it to $PATH), without installing them again.

 ## Pipeline setup

 Here is an example of mm10 genome setup.
 If you have installed PipeRiboseq.sh pipeline before, then some folders don't need to set up again.